skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Pondering this, he figures that if he pulls down on the rope it will open the door, and let Garret and Endo in.

-> Dan (Skeeve): I’m going to pull the rope.
+> Dan (Skeeve): I'm going to pull the rope.
 >
-> Pat (Eomer): No you’re not.
+> Pat (Eomer): No you're not.
 >
-> Dan: No, I’m tired of this sneaking around.
-It’s obvious this rope
+> Dan: No, I'm tired of this sneaking around.
+It's obvious this rope
 > opens the door.
 >
-> Pat (Eomer): Don’t!
+> Pat (Eomer): Don't!
 >
-> Dan: What’s the worst that can happen?
+> Dan: What's the worst that can happen?
 I pull the rope.

 Skeeve pulls the rope.
 The door does not move, but from the tower above they can hear the booming sound of a large bell ringing.